Makeready Wins Movie Auction For Matthew Baker Sci-Fi Short Story ‘The Appearance’

 This becomes another deal for Makeready, the indie studio started by Weston in film, TV and digital content with funding from eOne, which releases the films in its international territories.
 Makeready’s first picture in production will be A Million Little Pieces, an adaptation of the James Frey book to be directed by Sam Taylor-Johnson and star Aaron Taylor-Johnson.
 Makeready will fully fund the film, with Sierra/Affinity handling international.

-The other suitors for the project in the auction were Sony, which had Thor: Ragnarok writer Chris Yost and producer Matt Tolmach; Paramount Players, and Netflix, with producer Debbie Liebling.
+The other suitors for the project in the auction were Sony, which had Thor: Ragnarok writer Chris Yost and producer Matt Tolmach; Sam Raimi for Paramount Players, and Netflix with producer Debbie Liebling.

 CAA brokered the deals, and Industry Entertainment manages McDonald.